BG3-Community-Library-Team/bg3-community/Tutorials/Visual/getting-started-with-3d-modding.md

 > This first part covers the installation of a few core tools needed to get you up and running.
 > Includes:
-> - LSLIB
+> - LSLIB / ConverterApp
 > - Modder's Multitool
 > - Blender and core related add-ons
 > - VSCod(e/ium) and some useful extensions

-## Tools: LSLIB
+## Tools: LSLiB

 > [LSLIB](https://github.com/Norbyte/lslib/releases)
 > use latest beta release
 {.is-success}

-> LSLIB is used for many things.
-Unpacking game/mod paks, converting between various game file formats and editable ones, creating paks, creating virtual textures, etc.
+> LSLiB is used for many things.
+Its front end application, ConverterApp.exe is used for unpacking game/mod paks, converting between various game file formats and editable ones, creating paks, creating virtual textures, and more.
 >
-> (TODO: create/link page here on how to use various LSLIB functions) {.is-info}
+> (TODO: create/link page here on how to use various LSLiB functions) {.is-info}

 ### Initial setup